Curriculum Overview and Policy

 Implementation – History

-At St Oswald’s, our curriculum is shaped by our school vision which aims to enable all children; regardless of background, ability or additional needs, to become the very best version of themselves.
+At St Oswald’s, our curriculum is shaped by our school mission statement, ‘Together with Jesus, we will learn and grow in faith’, which aims to enable all children; regardless of background, ability or additional needs, to become the very best version of themselves.

 Each classroom has a History working wall display which includes the topic title, big question, key vocabulary and a time-line pin-pointing when the time in history took place, to help children’s understanding of chronology in relation to other topics and present day, which should continually be referred back to.

 All history lessons should begin with a recap of the previous lessons learning, to ensure knowledge is reinforced and then built upon during that lesson, with writing opportunities throughout, as well as other opportunities to present learning, such as drawings, verbally and through role play.
 During History lessons, children are assessed through formative assessment at the beginning of every lessons during the recap stage.
 They are also continually assessed throughout the lesson due to our live marking policy, and again during the plenary stage of the lesson.
 Summative assessment takes place at the end of every topic when children answer the big topic question, by completing an end of topic task, and similarly, during the Opening Worlds end of topic synoptic task.